timescale/docs.timescale.com-content/api.md

 | DATE |
 | Integer (SMALLINT, INT, BIGINT) |

->ttt The type flexibility of the 'time' column allows the use of non-time-based values as the primary chunk partitioning column, as long as those values can increment.
+>:TIP: The type flexibility of the 'time' column allows the use of non-time-based values as the primary chunk partitioning column, as long as those values can increment.

 The units of `chunk_time_interval` should be set as follows: